andreas-straub/gatsby-plugin-gdpr-tracking/README.md

-# gatsby-plugin-gdpr-analytics
+# gatsby-plugin-gdpr-tracking
 Gatsby plugin to add analytics services like Google Analytics, Hotjar or Google Ads GDPR compliant.

 ## Install

-`npm install --save gatsby-plugin-gdpr-analytics`
+`npm install --save gatsby-plugin-gdpr-tracking`

 ## How to use